Martin Wintersparv Stervander

-Journal manuscript referee for PNAS, Current Biology, Molecular Biology and Evolution, Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Journal of Avian Biology, Ibis, Zoology, Bird Conservation International, Frontiers in Zoology, Zoological Journal of the Linnean Society, Ardea, Wilson Journal of Ornithology, Ornis Svecica, Ornis Fennica, and Studies on Neotropical Fauna and Environment.
+Journal manuscript referee for PNAS, Current Biology, Molecular Biology and Evolution, Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Ecology & Evolution, Journal of Avian Biology, Ibis, Zoology, Diversity and Distributions, Bird Conservation International, Frontiers in Zoology, Zoological Journal of the Linnean Society, Ardea, Wilson Journal of Ornithology, Ornis Svecica, Ornis Fennica, and Studies on Neotropical Fauna and Environment.
 For details, see my Publons profile.

 Grant application reviewer for the Icelandic Research Fund (five proposals; 2017–2019) and Hong Kong Research Grants Council (2021).